mrgroen/ha-apsystems-openapi/README.md

 APS https://api.apsystemsema.com:9282/... → 200 {"code":0,"data":{...}}
 ```

-### Recommended cleanup after successful setup
+## Recommended cleanup after successful setup

-Leave debug logging calls in the code — it is harmless unless enabled in configuration.yaml.
+- Leave debug logging calls in the code — it is harmless unless enabled in configuration.yaml.

-In configuration.yaml, comment out the logger: section above once the integration is stable to reduce log noise.
+- In configuration.yaml, comment out the logger: section above once the integration is stable to reduce log noise.

-If you want quieter code long-term, you can comment out specific _LOGGER.debug calls in:
+- If you want quieter code long-term, you can comment out specific `_LOGGER.debug` calls, but keeping them is fine; Home Assistant will not output them unless debug is enabled.
+The `_LOGGER.debug` calls are in:

-api.py → request/response preview lines
+  - `api.py` → request/response preview lines

-__init__.py → coordinator refresh timings
+  - `__init__.py` → coordinator refresh timings

-But keeping them is fine; Home Assistant will not output them unless debug is enabled.

 ## Troubleshooting